CongducPham/LowCostLoRaGw/Arduino/README.md

 **Arduino_LoRa_Simple_temp** illustrates how a simple LoRa device with temperature data can be flashed to an Arduino board.
 The example illustrates in a simple manner how to implement most of the features of a real IoT device: periodic sensing, transmission to gateway, duty-cycle and low-power mode to run on battery for months.

 **Arduino_LoRa_temp** illustrates a more complex example with AES encryption and the possibility to send LoRaWAN packet.
-It also opens a receive window after every transmission to wait for downlink message coming from the gateway.
+It can also open a receive window after every transmission to wait for downlink message coming from the gateway.
 The template shows for instance how an '/@Ax#' command can be parsed to set the node's address to 'x'.
 It can serve as a template for a more complex LoRa IoT device.

 **Arduino_LoRa_Generic_Sensor** is a very generic sensor template where a large variety of new physical sensors can be added.
 All physical sensors must be derived from a base Sensor class (defined in Sensor.cpp and Sensor.h) and should provide a get_value() and get_nomenclature() function.
 All the periodic task loop with duty-cycle low-power management is already there as in previous examples.
 Some predefined physical sensors are also already defined: